eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ## Copybook Support

-The LSP for COBOL extension can retrieve copybooks used in your projects from the mainframe and download them locally.
-You can open copybooks in your IDE and make use of the copybook support features of the extension.
+The COBOL Language Support extension supports copybooks used in your source code that are stored in a local folder in your workspace.
+If your copybooks are stored in mainframe data sets, you can use a Zowe CLI z/OSMF profile to automatically download them from the mainframe to your workspace.

+You can use copybooks stored in local folders, mainframe data sets or both.
+To enable copybook support, you specify the folders and  data sets that contain copybooks used in your project in the workspace settings.
+When a copybook is used in the program, the folders and data sets are searched in the order they are listed for files and members that match the copybook's name.
+If a copybook with the same file name is located in both a local folder and a mainframe data set, the one in the local folder is used.

+### Storing Copybooks Locally

+You can store your copybooks locally in folders in your workspace and specify those folder paths in your workspace extension settings.
+Ensure that the file names of your locally stored copybooks are in upper case, for example `BOOK1.CPY` and not `book1.CPY`.

+**Follow these steps:**

+1. Open the **Extensions** tab, click the cog icon next to **COBOL Language Support** and select **Extension Settings** to open the COBOL Language Support extension settings.
+2. Switch from **User** to **Workspace**.
+3. Under **Paths: Local**, specify the relative paths of the folders containing copybooks.
+The folders are searched in the order they are listed, so if two folders contain a copybook with the same file name, the one from the folder higher on the list is used.
+4. Open a program or project.
+   Copybook support features are now enabled.

-#### Retrieving Copybooks
+### Retrieving Copybooks from the Mainframe

-To set up automatic copybook retrieval from the mainframe, **follow these steps:**
+You can also set up automatic copybook retrieval from the mainframe to download copybooks from mainframe data sets to your workspace.

+**Follow these steps:**

 1. Ensure that you have a [Zowe CLI z/OSMF profile](https://docs.zowe.org/stable/user-guide/cli-configuringcli.html) configured, with credentials defined.
 2. Open the **Extensions** tab, click the cog icon next to **COBOL Language Support** and select **Extension Settings** to open the COBOL Language Support extension settings.
+3. Switch from **User** to **Workspace**.
-3. Under **Paths**, list the names of any number of partitioned data sets on the mainframe to search for copybooks.
+4. Under **Paths: Dsn**, list the names of any number of partitioned data sets on the mainframe to search for copybooks.
 The data sets are searched in the order they are listed, so if two data sets contain a copybook with the same member name, the one from the data set higher on the list is downloaded.
-4. Under **Profile**, enter the name of your Zowe CLI z/OSMF profile.
+5. Under **Profile**, enter the name of your Zowe CLI z/OSMF profile.
-5. Open a program or project.
+6. Open a program or project.
    All copybooks used in the program or project which are not stored locally are downloaded from the mainframe data sets that you specified in step 3.
+   Copybook support features are now enabled.

-Copybooks are stored locally in a **.copybooks** directory within the workspace, which is created automatically.
+Copybooks that you retrieve from mainframe data sets are stored in the **.c4z/.copybooks** directory within the workspace, which is created automatically.

-   **Tip:** Because copybooks that are downloaded to the .copybooks folder might change on the mainframe, we recommend that you refresh your copybooks from time to time.
-To refresh your copybooks, manually delete the hidden .copybooks folder in your workspace.
+Because copybooks that are downloaded to the .copybooks folder might change on the mainframe, we recommend that you refresh your copybooks from time to time.
+To refresh your copybooks, manually delete the .copybooks folder in your workspace.
 The copybooks are then re-downloaded from the mainframe the next time you open a file that references each copybook.

+Copybooks downloaded from the mainframe using an older version of COBOL Language Support might also be found in a **.copybooks** directory in the workspace root.
+We recommend that you delete this folder so that all files are downloaded again to the **.c4z/.copybooks** folder.

-#### Copybook Support Features
+### Copybook Support Features

 The extension includes the following copybook support features: